Sir Vivian Richards Stadium: Facilities

-The stadium constitutes two main stands: the Northern Stand and the five-story South Stand.
+The stadium constitutes two main stands: the Northern Stand and the five-storey South Stand.
 In 2008, the roof of the South Stand was damaged by high winds.

 Other facilities include a practice pitch for the various cricket teams, training infrastructure and a media centre.
 Sir Viv Richards Stadium is one of the few state-of-the-art venues that encompass underground passageways for the cricket teams to move about in.

 Prior to the start of the first Test against England on 13 April 2015, the north and south ends were renamed for two former West Indies cricketers, Sir Curtly Ambrose and Sir Andy Roberts.

 Outfield controversy

 The ground's second Test match against England on 13 February 2009 was abandoned after only ten balls due to the outfield's dangerous condition.

 The groundstaff had applied extra layers of sand after recent heavy rain, and again after a brief shower the morning of the match; this resulted in West Indian bowlers Jerome Taylor and Fidel Edwards being unable to gain any traction when running in.

 The sandy nature of the outfield had earned the ground the nickname of 'Antigua's 366th beach' in the buildup to the game.

 Following the abandonment, inquiries were held by the WICB and the ICC: these caused great embarrassment for West Indies cricket.

 The ICC subsequently ordered that the ground be suspended from staging any international matches for twelve months, and an official warning was issued to the WICB.